-Contact: Popular Culture Research Centre, Te Ara Poutama, 55 Wellesley Street West, Auckland University of Technology, Auckland 1010, New Zealand.
+Contact: Auckland University of Technology, 55 Wellesley Street East, Auckland CBD, Auckland 1010, New Zealand.